-The Master Drainage Plan for Parkview Tributary LB1 identifies the most cost-effective structural solutions (channel improvements, enlarged inlets and storm sewers, stormwater detention ponds, etc.) for the entire drainage basin.
+The Master Drainage Plan for Lower Mingo Creek identifies the most cost-effective structural solutions (channel improvements, enlarged inlets and storm sewers, stormwater detention ponds, etc.) for the entire drainage basin.
 The Non-Structural Plan identifies buildings where a structural solution is not cost-effective, and floodproofing is the recommended solution.
-The recommended plan to alleviate flooding in RLA 66 is to increase the mainline storm sewer capacity throughout the reach, beginning at the intersection of West Haskell Street and North Xenophon Avenue and continuing all the way down stream to West Edison Street.
+The recommended plan to alleviate flooding in RLA 67 is to floodproof seven structures and acquire one structure.